kingsdigitallab/kdl/frontend/src/blog/ireal-rag.md

 2. **Conversation History**:

-   - Display a chat-like interface (labelled however as explorer to set expectations) showing the history of questions and answers.
+   - Display a natural language interface showing the history of questions and answers.
    - Include timestamps and other metadata to provide context for each interaction.

 3. **Answer Presentation**: